-Degree in Industrial Engineering
+Degree in Automation and Industrial Electronic Engineering

 Industrial engineering encompasses the set of technologies, services, and applications that are needed in the industrial world.

 Students will learn how to design, specify, and analyse systems related to electricity, industrial electronics, systems monitoring, automatizing industrial processes, electric motors, energy, information, the design of industrial factories, etc.

 The Degree in Industrial and Automatic Electronic Engineering certifies students to work in the regulated profession of Technical Industrial Engineer.
 This programme is regulated by ministerial order CIN/351/2009 of 9th February 2009 (BOE 20th February 2009).
 Professionals may carry out a wide variety of duties on the labour market, including: